wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.md

 went wrong.
 No usage dump, no helpful suggestions, no tutorial.
 The user can type `grep --help` if they need a refresher.

-In short, assume your users are semi-competent beings who can type '-h' if they need to and are able to understand the implications of a simple error message like "permission denied".
+In short, a usage statement is not an error message.
+Assume your users are semi-competent beings who can type
+'-h' if they need to and are able to understand the implications of a simple error message like "permission denied".
 You are not writing a tutorial; you are providing a description of the error that occurred.
 Make it succinct.
-Don't write out a bunch of useless verbiage that will almost always be ignored.